shigekika/vue-test-respond-io/README.md

 - The `.env` file is gitignored and should not be committed to version control
 - Environment variables must be prefixed with `VITE_` to be accessible in the browser
 - If variables are not set, the application uses default values from `src/constants/api.js`
+- **For Vercel Deployment**: Set these environment variables in your Vercel project settings.
+The serverless function at `/api/payload.js` will use these to proxy requests and avoid CORS issues.

 ## 💻 Development